Montana-Media-Arts/441-web-tech-Spring2024-course/modules/week-15/_posts/2017-01-9-image-tracking.md

 ---
 title: Image Tracking Example
-module: 7
+module: 15
 jotted: true
 ---

 # Image Tracknig Example

-There is a <a href="https://codepen.io/nicolocarpignoli/pen/vYOeYKd" target="_new">Codepen</a> for you to try.
+There is a <a href="https://codepen.io/nicolocarpignoli/pen/vYOeYKd" target="_blank">Codepen</a> for you to try.
 Below you can find also a live example.

 Please follow these simple steps:

-1. Create a new project with the code below (or open this <a href="https://ar-js-org.github.io/AR.js/aframe/examples/image-tracking/nft/" target="_new">live example</a> and go directly to the last step)
+1. Create a new project with the code below (or open this <a href="https://ar-js-org.github.io/AR.js/aframe/examples/image-tracking/nft/" target="_blank">live example</a> and go directly to the last step)
 2. Run it on a server
 3. Open the website on your phone
-4. Scan this <a href="../imgs/trex-image-big.jpeg" target="_new">picture</a> to see content through the camera.
+4. Scan this <a href="../imgs/trex-image-big.jpeg" target="_blank">picture</a> to see content through the camera.

 ```html
 <script src="https://cdn.jsdelivr.net/gh/aframevr/aframe@1c2407b26c61958baa93967b5412487cd94b290b/dist/aframe-master.min.js"></script>